Kinto/kinto/cliquet_docs/reference/installation.rst

 Supported Python versions
 =========================

-Cliquet supports Python 2.7, Python 3.4 and PyPy.
+Kinto-Core supports Python 2.7, Python 3.4 and PyPy.

 Distribute & Pip
 ================

-Installing Cliquet with pip:
+Installing Kinto-Core with pip:

 ::

-    pip install cliquet
+    pip install kinto

 For *PostgreSQL* and *monitoring* support:

 ::

-    pip install cliquet[postgresql,monitoring]
+    pip install kinto[postgresql,monitoring]

 .. note::

-    When installing cliquet with postgresql support in a virtualenv using the `PyPy <http://pypy.org/>`_ interpreter, the
+    When installing kinto-core with postgresql support in a virtualenv using the `PyPy <http://pypy.org/>`_ interpreter, the
     `psycopg2cffi <https://github.com/chtd/psycopg2cffi>`_ PostgreSQL database
     adapter will be installed, instead of the traditional